dmbarbour/glas/docs/GlasDesign.md

 Large Glas programs are represented by multiple files and folders.
 Each file or folder deterministically computes a value.

-To compute the value for a file `foo.ext`, the compiler searches for a language module or package `language-ext`, which specifies a program to process the file's binary.
-To compute a value for a folder `foo/`, the compiler tries the value of the contained `public` module if one exists, otherwise a simple dictionary reflecting the folder's structure.
+To compute the value for a file `foo.ext`, search for a language module or package `language-ext`, which should include a program to process the file's binary.
+To compute a value for a folder `foo/`, use the value of the contained `public` module if one exists, otherwise a simple dictionary reflecting the folder's structure.

-Language modules have access to limited compile-time effects, including to explicitly load values from external modules or packages.
+Language modules have access to limited compile-time effects, including to load values from external modules or packages.
 File extensions are elided.
 For example, loading `module:foo` could refer to a local file `foo.g` or `foo.xyz`, or a local subfolder `foo/`.
 Loading `package:foo` would instead search along the `GLAS_PATH` environment variable for a folder `foo/`.

-Ambiguous references, directed dependency cycles, invalid language module, or errors during processing are raised as compile-time errors.
+Ambiguous references, directed dependency cycles, invalid language modules, or errors during processing would be raised as compile-time errors.

 Glas does not provide its own package manager.
-Current intention is to leverage Nix or Guix, which support reproducible builds, caching, and multiple similar build environments.
+Current intention is to leverage Nix or Guix.

-*Note:* Glas specifies a *Component System* for fine-grained, modular construction of programs.
-Components are values that represent abstract modules.
+*Note:* Glas specifies a *Namespace Model* for definition-level programming.
+Programmers will likely find it familiar and convenient if most modules compute values that represent namespaces.

 ## Compilation Model